davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 descriptions are correct and that the system is bootable via Dinit), replace your system's `/sbin/init` with a link to the `dinit` executable.

+*Note*: if your system is based on a distribution and boots via an "initrd"/"initramfs" (initial RAM-disk image or RAM-based filesystem), it may or may not honour kernel options such as "init=...", and it may or may not pass options such as "single" on to Dinit (which enables single-user mode).
-*Note*: if your system boots via an "initrd" (initial ramdisk image), you might need to either adjust the ramdisk image to include `dinit` or switch to mounting the root filesystem directly; consult kernel, bootloader and distribution documentation for details.
+In order to be able to follow the advice/instructions in this guide, you might need to either adjust the ramdisk image or switch to mounting the root filesystem directly; consult kernel, bootloader and distribution documentation for details (which are beyond the scope of this guide).

-The additional software required can be broken into _essential_ and _optional_ packages, which are detailed in following sections.

 ## General notes

+For example service description files, please check the [services](services) subdirectory (and see descriptions of all of them below).

 It is common to use "devtmpfs" on /dev, and the kernel can actually mount it there before it even starts the init process, which can be quite handy; for